 Also, just so you know, you can actually use a lot of these seasonings to make some of my other delicious meat recipes.
 Recipes like this air fryer turkey tenderloin, this air fryer chicken breast, these grilled chicken thighs, and this blackened salmon!

-Pork Chops To Use
+Pork Chops To Use For This Recipe

 You can usually find thin pork chops in the meat section, sometimes labeled minute pork chops.
 But, if you aren't able to find thin cuts, you can just get a regular-sized pork chop and pound the entire chop with a meat mallet until it's about ½ inch thick.

 Now, as you may have noticed, I used bone-in thin pork chops for this recipe.
 I like to use them because they have a lot more flavor than the ones with the bone out.
+With that said, though, you can definitely use boneless pork chops for this recipe and still get some tasty results.
+They're just not my personal favorite to use.

-How to Cook Thin Pork Chops
+How To Cook Thin Pork Chops

-Step 1: Season the Thin Pork Chops
+Step 1: Season

 First, we'll be seasoning each pork chop to give it that perfect balance of flavors.
 So, take out a small bowl and combine the garlic powder, paprika, salt, and black pepper for the pork chop rub.